v4iv/theleakycauldronblog/src/pages/blog/making-a-marketing-website-using-gatsby-starter-business.md

 }
 ```

-Then from Netlify dashboard create a new site from github for the same repository, and deploy it.
+Then from Netlify dashboard create a new site from Github for the same repository, and deploy it.

 Once done go to Netlify settings page, and enable Identity, set registration preference and Git Gateway.
 Create a user from the identity tab of Netlify and visit <https://yoursiteaddress/admin/#/> login with your Netlify credentials and you'll be on the admin page.
 Now you can easily edit pages or add new blog articles.